-The VMware vSphere provides revolutionary benefits, but with a practical, nondisruptive evolutionary process for legacy applications.
+The VMware vSphere provides revolutionary benefits, but with a practical, non-disruptive evolutionary process for legacy applications.
 Existing applications can be deployed on VMware vSphere with no changes to the application or the OS on which they are running.

 VMware vSphere provides a set of application services that enable applications to achieve unparalleled levels of availability, and scalability.
-As shown in Figure 5, VMware vSphere delivers core capabilities to meet numerous application and enterprise demands.
+As illustrated below, VMware vSphere delivers core capabilities to meet numerous application and enterprise demands.
 The VMware vSphere 5.1 built on FlexPod integrated system highlights the following vSphere features to deliver: